julplee/synthesio-job-descriptions/job-descriptions/qa-lead.md

 ## Mission
 * Hire and manage QA analysts or automation engineers
-* Lead the automation via End-to-End tests of Synthesio platform
+* Lead the automation via End-to-End tests of Synthesio platform in particular
   * Create and maintain tests scenarios
-* Automate the run of these tests for each product release (CI integration)
+  * Automate the run of these tests to  sustain each product release (CI integration)
-* Validate releases regarding the QA coverage of the product
+* Validate releases regarding the QA coverage of the product in particular
-* Non-regression in automated tests suites
+  * Non-regression with automated tests suites
   * Exploratory tests regarding the scope of the release

 ## Technical skills
 * Selenium WebDriver